Ag Succession Planning: Don’t Wait Until Tomorrow

 Mistake #5: Doing Things How You’ve Always Done Them

 Some farmers struggle to manage their farm like a true business.
-I tell our clients this all the time, “you can’t farm like grandpa did.”
 Because of the market and price volatility in our economics today, part of this switch includes monitoring costs and knowing your break even.

-For example, when you plant wheat, it might be selling for $4.50.
-But when you harvest, it might be selling for $3.20, but you needed to sell for $3.65 to break even.
+For example, when you plant wheat, it might be selling for $7.50.
+But when you harvest, it might be selling for $6.20, but you needed to sell for $6.65 to break even.
 Opportunities to lock in high prices through active marketing are out there.
-You must know the selling price you need to break even and account for where you can make a profit!
-Working closely with your CPA to achieve these objectives is absolutely necessary for today’s uncertain environment.
+You must know the selling price you need to break even and account for where you can make a profit.